DCN - Network Layer Routing

-When a device has multiple paths to reach a destination it always selects one path by preferring it over others.
+When a device has multiple paths to reach a destination, it always selects one path by preferring it over others.
 This selection process is termed as Routing.
-Routing is done by special network devices called routers or it can be done by means of software processes, but software based routers have limited functionality and limited scope.
+Routing is done by special network devices called routers or it can be done by means of software processes.The software based routers have limited functionality and limited scope.

 Routes can be statically configured or dynamically learnt.
 One route can be configured to be preferred over others.

-Most of the traffic on the Internet and Intranets are sent with destination specified, known as unicast data or unicast traffic.
-Routing unicast data over the internet is called Unicast Routing.
+Most of the traffic on the internet and intranets known as unicast data or unicast traffic is sent with specified destination.
+Routing unicast data over the internet is called unicast routing.
 It is the simplest form of routing because the destination is already known.
-So router just have to look up the routing table and forward the packet to next hop.
+Hence the router just has to look up the routing table and forward the packet to next hop.

-By default a Broadcast packets are not routed and forwarded by the routers on any network.
+By default, the broadcast packets are not routed and forwarded by the routers on any network.
 Routers create broadcast domains.
 But it can be configured to forward broadcasts in some special cases.
 A broadcast message is destined to all network devices.